sanketkambli04082001/FinQuery/README.md

   Extracts the most important financial highlights using Gemini AI.

 - **Competitor Detection & Market Stats**
-  Identifies competitors and fetches metrics like P/E ratio and market cap.
+  Identifies competitor companies and fetches market metrics like:
+  - P/E ratio
+  - Market cap
+  - Current stock data

 - **Automatic Revenue Charting**
-  Detects revenue tables and generates charts using Matplotlib.
+  Detects revenue tables from PDFs → generates plots with Matplotlib.

-- **Smart Q&A System**
+- **PDF-Grounded Q&A**
   Ask any question based on the uploaded report — the system answers ONLY using the PDF content.

-- **Clean User Interface**
+- **Clean Frontend UI**
   Built with Flask, HTML, CSS, Bootstrap, and Jinja templates.

 - **Beginner-Friendly Output**